eldonjakee08/Dell_Laptop_Supply_Spoofer/README.md

 <img width="250" height="250" alt="Screenshot2 2025-09-19 144130" src="https://github.com/user-attachments/assets/3652847a-56c4-43c3-a758-f07d894d5d77" />

 These boards are designed to trigger a USB Power Delivery (USB PD) capable power bank to output a specific voltage level (i.e 5V, 9V, 12V, 15V & 20V) we can then solder on its output pins a 4.5mm DC Jack cable which we can plug into the laptop.
-As for the power source, we need a 20V source thats capable of outputing 3.25A (65W) which is well within the limits of a USB PD capable 65W Type-C power bank.
+As for the power source, we will be using a 65Watt USB PD capable power bank that can output 20V and source up to 3.25A.

 So by using a 65W USB PD capable power bank + USB PD Trigger module + 4.5mm DC Power jack cable and plugging it into the laptop would make this work right???